 #4 – Lindley’s Butterfly Bush (Buddleja lindleyana):

 This is a very small specimen that reaches a maximum height of 5’.
 It has dark, compact leaves and bears fragrant blooms in shades of lavender and deep purple.
 In addition to spreading by seed, this variety also spreads very quickly by suckers and will soon take over a given area if not kept in check. [source]

 Is Butterfly Bush Really Invasive?

-In some states this bush is considered a Class B noxious weed, making buying and selling of it illegal.
-Some weed control boards encourage people who have Buddleia bushes to do away with them or at the very least keep flowers carefully deadheaded to prevent the spread of seed.
+Some weed control boards encourage people who have Buddleia bushes to do away with them or, at the very least, keep flowers carefully deadheaded to prevent the spread of seed.

 Check with your local authorities to determine their status in your area.

 The State of Oregon, after a rigorous ban on the planting of Buddleia, has amended its list to now allow the planting of some non-invasive Buddleias, which are listed below.

 These varieties produce less than 2% viable seeds.
 Check with your local garden center to see if they carry them: